runtimeverification/haskell-backend/booster/test/rpc-integration/README.md

 Each test in `test-NAME` consists of a "file set":

-* `state-TESTNAME.SUFFIX` contains the state to rewrite from, in Kore JSON format. `SUFFIX` is either `execute`, `simplify`, or `send`, and the respective method will be used by the `rpc-client`.
+* `state-TESTNAME.SUFFIX` contains the state to rewrite from, in Kore JSON format. `SUFFIX` is either `execute`, `simplify`, or `send`, and the respective method will be used by the `kore-rpc-client`.
 * `response-TESTNAME.json` contains the expected server response.
-The file is formatted for readability, in a way that the `rpc-client` application expects.
+The file is formatted for readability, in a way that the `kore-rpc-client` application expects.
 * (optionally) `params-TESTNAME.json` contains additional parameters (as a json object)

 ## How to run a test